dante-signal31/Unity-Measuring-Tape/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The rpmsign thanks you :sparkles:.
+Congratulations :tada::tada: The Unity-Measuring-Tape thanks you :sparkles:.